- Decent look, rugged design

 For one interval session compared to a heart rate monitor chest strap, it performed well for accuracy.
-In one race, the average heart rate was lower than that recorded by the chest strap and produced a higher maximum heart rate by 5bpm.
-Fortunately, you do still have ANT+ compatibility to pair up a heart rate chest strap if you want something sturdier.
+In one race, the average heart rate was slightly lower than that recorded by the chest strap and produced a higher maximum heart rate by 2-3bpm.
+It's overall been a solid companion as far as heart rate accuracy is concerned.

 If you have a problem trusting it, you do still have ANT+ compatibility and Bluetooth smart sensor support to pair up a heart rate chest strap if you want something more reliable.

 Coros seems to also be taking the same approach as Polar and Suunto in beefing up the features, promising new software additions through firmware updates.
 In recent months, it's added a Track mode for track runners to more accurately record sessions.
 There's now also a new strength training and workout modes, which are in still in beta testing mode, but we did get to spend some time with.

 With the new training programs, you can create ones specifically for a range of activities including swimming and strength training.
 These are built in the app and then can be synced to the watch after.

 The new strength workout mode offers automatic rep counting also letting you see a breakdown of sets and the targeted areas during the session.
 It's not the first time, we've seen these kind of features on a watch, but they seem to be well implemented based on the time we've had to try them.